Identity Management Best Practices to Strengthen Cybersecurity in 2026

 Treating IAM as a One-Time Setup

 IAM isn’t a one-and-done configuration.
 It’s an ongoing strategy that must evolve with your workforce, technologies, and threat landscape.
 Organizations often make the mistake of setting up IAM policies and never revisiting them.
 Without regular access reviews, audits, and updates, you're left with stale data, outdated roles, and potentially dangerous blind spots.
-IAM must be treated as a living, breathing part of your overall cybersecurity approach.
+IAM must be treated as an ongoing component of the organization’s cybersecurity strategy.

 Weak Integration with HR or Cloud Systems